hadialqattan/pycln/docs/README.md

 > Pycln skips redundant alias imports in compliance with
 > [PEP 484](https://peps.python.org/pep-0484/#stub-files) for the purposes of exporting
 > modules and symbols for static type checking.
+Additionally, all symbols imported using
+> `from foo import *` imports are considered publicly exported in a stub file, so these
+> import statements are also ignored for `.pyi` extensions.

 - case a: